janpstrunn/pass/README.md

 ## Development Progress

 - [x] Add support for `git`
-- [ ] Add support for OTP passwords
+- [ ] Add pass-top for OTP passwords (oathtool)
-- [ ] Add support for recovery keys
+- [ ] Add pass-rcv for recovery keys
+- [ ] Add integration with tomb to obfuscate directory and filenames
 - [ ] Re-encrypt all passwords with new age key
-- [ ] Use different age keys
 - [ ] Add a rofi script for managing passwords
+- [ ] Import passwords from passwordstore
+- [ ] Use different age keys (someday)

 ## License